cloudless-hq/atreyu/README.md

 ## On purpose not in scope
 - server side rendering (atreyu apps are open for a long time and the initial load is negligible, but taming complexity and interaction latency is very important)
-- Static site generation (atryu apps are highly dynamic)
+- Static site generation (atreyu apps are highly dynamic)
 - SEO (you would never want your private calendar or email data be indexed publicly)

 ## Features (all optional)